 Many separating couples are under the impression that getting divorced breaks all financial ties.
-But in fact it is possible for either former spouse to claim money from their ex many years after they got divorced.
+But in fact, it is possible for either former spouse to claim money from their ex many years after they got divorced.

-Can my ex-wife claim money after divorce?
+Can my ex-partner claim for money after divorce?